GryllsAddons/ShaguTweaks-mods/README.md

 While in combat, holding shift while mousing over a new target will show the tooltip

 ### hide-ui-frames
-An adaptable framework for hiding UI frames (please see .lua instructions)<br>
+An adaptable framework for hiding UI frames.<br>
-Currently hides the player and pet frame based on conditions
+Hides the player and pet frame based on conditions.<br>
+Additional configuration available in the .lua.

 ### improved-exp
 Shows detailed exp, rested exp and rep values on mouseover